LABORA-INF-UFG/xapp-workshop/contents/class_3.md

 The RIC Message Router (RMR) is a lightweight library for communication between OSC's Near-RT RIC components (which includes xApps).
 The RMR supports the publish-subscribe pattern and provides an API for communicating without specifying endpoints.
-This is done by identifying messages with a message type (`mtype`), which is an integer associated with the hosts who will receive the message.
+This is done by identifying messages with a message type (`mtype`), which is an integer and a name already known by the Near-RT RIC components to transport the message appropriately.
-Some values for `mtype` are already defined in the [RMR implementation](https://github.com/o-ran-sc/ric-plt-lib-rmr/blob/master/src/rmr/common/include/RIC_message_types.h) for specific purposes.
+The defined values for `mtype` can be found in the [RMR implementation](https://github.com/o-ran-sc/ric-plt-lib-rmr/blob/master/src/rmr/common/include/RIC_message_types.h).
-These reserved values also have an associated string, which can be used in the xApp config-file when defining `txMessages` and `rxMessages`.
+To enable the RMR communication of the xApp, the names of the `mtypes` it can transmit or receive must be defined in the `rmrdata` section of the config-file, in the `txMessages` and `rxMessages` arrays, respectively.

 Below we list some important `mtype` values defined in the RMR.

-Health check: already implemented in the `Xapp` and `RMRXapp` classes **(TODO: DOUBLE CHECK)**
+Health check: already handled inisde the `Xapp` and `RMRXapp` classes
 - `100` - `RIC_HEALTH_CHECK_REQ`: Health check request
 - `101` - `RIC_HEALTH_CHECK_RESP`: Health check response